 Lyn Morris, LMFT

-As Chief Operating Officer, Lyn Morris, LMFT, oversees all operational, clinical and administrative functions of the agency.
+Lyn Morris, LMFT has been appointed to Chief Executive Officer, effective June 1, 2022.
+She was recently the Chief Operating Officer, overseeing all operational, clinical and administrative functions of the agency.
 She is a highly accomplished Executive Leader and Licensed Therapist with 20+ years of experience and is dedicated to serving communities where poverty or stigma limits access to care.

 Lyn joined the agency in 2000 as a Program Director for Adult Outpatient Services.
 In 2005, she became the Division Director for the Suicide Prevention Center, and a leading advocate in the field of suicide prevention.
 In 2013, she became the Senior Vice President of Clinical Operations overseeing Adult, Child/Family, Substance Use, Residential and Suicide Prevention services.
 She earned her Master’s degree in Clinical Psychology from Pepperdine University and has been a licensed Marriage and Family Therapist since 1999.